Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Computational methods

 We are interested in separating the relative {authority} $U^{(t)}_j$ of a actor from the status $Z^{(t)}_j$.
 There are two sources of non-identifiability.
-The latent variables $U$ have a label swapping symmetry: the posterior is invariant under permutation of the columns of the $M_t\times K$ matrix $U^{(t)}$ if the same permutation is applied at each $t\in [B,E]$.
-One simple summary which is invariant under column permutation is the row-average,
+The latent variables $U$ have a label swapping symmetry: the posterior is invariant under permutation of the columns of $U^{(t)}$ if the same permutation is applied at each $t\in [B,E]$.
+One simple summary which is invariant under column permutation is the row-average.
+This gives the estimated average posterior authority for actor $j$ at time $t$,